Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/28/2021 (Day 59)

+- 👩‍💻 Kept working on styling Grocery Mapper - added loading animation and tested the styling I've done so far, refining a few things here and there.
+Nothing ready for prime time tonight - hopefully I'll have a new video to share tomorrow 👍

 ## 6/27/2021 (Day 58)

 - 👩‍💻 You guessed it, I kept working on styling the React grocery list app!
 Couple of notes from today: 1) be sure to use the correct font-family and font-weight when using a FontAwesome icon as a checkmark and 2) use -webkit-fill-available to vertically center content properly on mobile. 👍